MatthieuFoucu1/Trained-OCR/README.md

 # Trained-OCR

-How to run:
+### How to Run

-     1. ensure all packages are donwloaded
+1. Ensure all required packages are installed.
-     2. Run OCR.py
+2. Run `OCR.py`.
-     3. if the model isnt already trained locally it will train it and save it
+3. If the model isn't already trained locally, it will train and save it.
-     4. a pop up will appear, click and hold to draw a single digit
+4. A pop-up window will appear—click and hold to draw a single digit.
-     5. press 'd' to submit the image to be predicted
+5. Press **'d'** to submit the image for prediction.
-     6. output in the terminal
+6. View the output in the terminal.